 The JOTO cable sleeves are one of the most popular sleeves out there, all thanks to their durability and versatility.
-They have received around four thousand reviews on Amazon with an average user rating of 4.6-stars out of 5.
+They have received around four thousand reviews on Amazon.

 Cable clips like the ones from Bluelounge come into the picture if you have a lot of short cables, such as phone chargers and data cables, lying around.
 These small and nifty clips help you bind the cables together in a loop.
 Other than that, they also help in binding the extra length of long cables in a loop.
 Made of silicon-like material, these small clips are easy to store when not in use.